fubar2/flaskdashboard/README.md

 * The loadcells have HX711 A/D converter chips and each one uses 2 GPIO ports for clock and data.
 The zero can easily run 4 of them sampling at
 30 second intervals or so - set as SAMPINT in config.py.
 Much faster sampling would require a faster CPU.

-* I used cheap chinese ebay gear - about $20 altogher and was expecting poor data but am pleasantly surprised.
+* I used cheap chinese ebay gear - about $20 delivered for 4 kits, so poor data was expected.
+So far, I have been pleasantly surprised.
 From my experiments, it's a good idea to power down the HX711 between readings and with my chips, use 3.7v rather than the 5v supply because heat may lead to horrible drift as has lead previous projects like the beekeeper one to abandon load cells.
 See the code...

 * The load cells must be mounted on rigid plates to be useful.
 I hacked some pine fencing.
 The aluminium load cells have threaded holes for bolts.
-One set #4 and one set #5.
+One pair for #4 and one for #5, probably to help ensure that the load cells are mounted the right way up in application.
+Standoffs are essential so the load cell does not ever touch a plate directly, even under load.
-Standoffs (make sure each bolt goes through 2 washers that are compressed between the load cell and the plate) are essential so the load cell does not ever touch a plate directly, even under load.
+(make sure each bolt goes through 2 washers that are compressed between the load cell and the plate.

 * Wiring the load cells to the HX711 chips involves correctly soldering some rather small things and making good decisions about which wire goes where.
 Labels and Google for documentation (since none comes with the cheap chinese kit) are essential for sanity.